-'Credit Default Swaps' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Credit Default Swaps' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A credit default swap, or CDS, is a contract exchange that transfers between two parties the exposure of credit to fixed income products.
 Two parties are involved in this exchange.
 The purchaser of a credit default swap obtains protection for credit.
 The seller of this credit default swap actually guarantees the product’s credit worthiness.
 In this process, the default risk moves from the owner of the fixed income security over to the party that sells the swap.

 In these CDS transfers, the purchaser of the protection gives a series of fees or payments to the seller.
 This is also known as the spread of the Credit Default Swap.
 The party selling the protection gets paid off in exchange for this, assuming that a loan or bond type of credit instrument suffers from a negative credit event.

 In the most basic forms, Credit Default Swaps prove to be two party contracts arranged between sellers and buyers of credit protection.
 These Credit Default Swaps will address a reference obligor or reference entity.
 These are typically governments or companies.
 The party being referenced is not involved in the contract as a party or even necessarily aware of its existence.
 The purchaser of such protection then pays pre defined quarterly premiums, or the spread, to the party who is selling the protection.

 Should the entity that is referenced then default, the seller of the protection pays the face value of the instrument to the buyer of the protection against a physical transfer of the bond.
 Such settlements can also be accomplished by auction or in cash.
 Defaults in Credit Default Swaps are called credit events.
 These defaults might include a bankruptcy, restructuring of the referenced entity, or a failure to make payment.